Published: | Last Updated: April 27, 2023

 View our interactive tax map to see where you are in the tax process.
 It could help you navigate your way through the IRS.

-If you believe you have overpaid your taxes, you can file a refund claim asking for the money back; however, there are specific time frames in which you must file your claim.
+If you believe you have overpaid your taxes, you can file a refund claim by completing Form 843 and asking for the money back; however, there are specific time frames in which you must file your claim.
 For more information, see Publication 556, Examination of Returns, Appeal Rights, and Claims for Refund.

 The Taxpayer Advocate Service is an independent organization within the IRS that helps taxpayers and protects taxpayers’ rights.
 We can offer you help if your tax problem is causing a financial difficulty, you’ve tried and been unable to resolve your issue with the IRS, or you believe an IRS system, process, or procedure just isn’t working as it should.
 If you qualify for our assistance, which is always free, we will do everything possible to help you.

 Low Income Taxpayer Clinics (LITCs) are independent from the IRS and TAS.
 LITCs represent individuals whose income is below a certain level and who need to resolve tax problems with the IRS.
 LITCs can represent taxpayers in audits, appeals, and tax collection disputes before the IRS and in court.
 In addition, LITCs can provide information about taxpayer rights and responsibilities in different languages for individuals who speak English as a second language.
 Services are offered for free or a small fee.
 For more information or to find an LITC near you, see the LITC page on the TAS website or Publication 4134, Low Income Taxpayer Clinic List.